zaibacu/PyTfs/README.md

 PyTfs
 =====

-A gatewary for pure python to connect to TFS server
+A gateway for pure python to connect to TFS server

 Usage:
 =====